nhnpro/floop/README.md

 ### How to use

 - Add `with Floop` at the end of the widget class definition
-- Read any value from `floop` and the widget will reactively update on changes to the value
+- Retrieve a value from `floop` and the widget will reactively update on changes to it

 **Extra step**:
 - Use `transition(ms)` within the build method to have a value transition from 0 to 1 in `ms` milliseconds.